 The school must tell you about the exclusion as soon as possible.
 You will receive a letter from the headteacher telling you:

 - the arrangements for continuing your child's education.
 During the first five days of any exclusion you are responsible for your child's education.
-If the exclusion is six days or longer and fixed term, then the school needs to make arrangements to provide education (normally off site) from day six onwards.
+If the exclusion is six days or longer and a suspension, then the school needs to make arrangements to provide education (normally off site) from day six onwards.
 If the exclusion is permanent then the Local Authority will arrange education from day six.
 This does not affect your right of appeal against exclusion;

 - that you have the right to appeal to the governing body's discipline committee;